willmontaraces/SeleneNANOlabs/selene-soc/selene-xilinx-vcu118/README.txt

 6. Issue the following command in grmon to boot linux

 	• grmon3> forward enable uart2
         Note: Instead of the 'forward enable uart2' command, you can otherwise connect to grmon with '-u 2' flag, for example grmon -u 2 -eth 192.168.0.X

-	• grmon3> cpu disable 1;cpu disable 2;cpu disable 3;

         a.
 Then, if you are testing non-gpl bitstream:

 		• grmon3> dtb <selene_repo>/selene_soc/selene-xilinx-vcu118/bitfiles/non-gpl/noel-selene-4CPUs_nfsroot_non-gpl.dtb

         b.
-Elif you are testing gpl bitstream:
+Elif you are testing gpl bitstream, which has been generated from commit 1bfa339 but with the add of a second MIG:

+		• grmon3> cpu disable 1;cpu disable 2;cpu disable 3;
 	        • grmon3> dtb <selene_repo>/selene_soc/selene-xilinx-vcu118/bitfiles/gpl/noel-selene-4CPUs_nfsroot_gpl.dtb

 	• grmon3> load selene-linux-sdk-20210611/linux-image.elf